TheLaughingDuck/LibbyDB/readme.md

 The database currently satisfies most of the features to some extent.
 Below is an Entity Relationship (ER) diagram that represents the database entities and their relationships.

 ![alt text](db_design\ER_diagram.png)

+## Upcoming features

+* A table for location, so that one full library organization may be spread across multiple locations, but with a joint collection of media.